Best Backpacking Sleeping Bags 2024

 Fill Power: N/A

-Fabric: Ripstop recycled polyester (bluesign® approved)
+Fabric: Recycled ripstop nylon (bluesign® approved)

-Shoulder (in) / Hips (in): 62” / 56” (men’s) and 60” / 59” (women’s)
+Shoulder (in) / Hips (in): 66.5” / 57”

 Traceable/Responsible Down: N/A

-What we liked: recyclable synthetic insulation (vegan), comfortable, affordable
+What we liked: Recyclable synthetic insulation (vegan), comfortable, affordable

 If you’re looking for a solid synthetic sleeping bag, the REI Zephyr 25 Recycled is another good choice.
 Made from 100% recyclable synthetic fill polyester insulation, the Zephyr 25 is comfy and compressible.

 This article focuses on the best sleeping bags for backpacking, as opposed to car camping or sleeping on a friend’s couch.
 The backpacking sleeping bags mentioned here would also serve well for summer mountaineering and alpine climbing trips.
+If you're primarily camping, you may be able to save money by checking out our Best Camping Sleeping Bags guide, or opting for our winners for best camping-backpacking synthetic bag, the Nemo Disco Endless Promise (review above).

-The lightweight fabrics and high fill power down also equate to a high price tag.
-When presented with all the options, it may seem silly to buy a bag that costs 2-3X more than other options.
+The lightweight fabrics and high fill power down of a backpacking sleeping bag equate to a high price tag.
+When presented with all the options, it may seem silly to buy a bag that costs 2-3 times more than other options.

 However, this is one area where there is near universal agreement among experienced outdoors people: of any piece of gear you want to invest in, it’s a sleeping bag.
 A quality bag that is taken good care of will last for decades (yes, decades!).

-“There is near universal agreement among experienced outdoors people: of any piece of gear you want to invest in, it’s a sleeping bag.
-A quality bag that is taken good care of will last for decades (yes, decades!).”

-Down insulation is graded by how much it expands, creating pockets to trap air and, therefore, insulate.
-Think of it as “floofiness.”
-The “fill power” number is how many cubic inches of space one ounce of the down takes up.
-So, one ounce of 800 fill down takes up 800 cubic inches of space (think 3.5-gallon jugs of milk).
 800-950 fill power is on the higher end of what geese can produce.
-While there are 1000 fill power down options, such as in Rab’s Zero G Down Jacket, the Montbell Plasma jacket line, or Mountain Hardwear’s $1300 mountaineering mummy suit, this is the extreme upper end and very expensive due to its limited supply.
+While there are 1000 fill power down options, such as in Montbell’s Plasma 1000 Down Jacket or Mountain Hardwear’s $1700 mountaineering mummy suit, this is the extreme upper end and very expensive due to its limited supply.
 The amount of this down that would be necessary to fill a sleeping bag is cost-prohibitive (did you see that mummy suit?), so it’s not used in this application.

 All bags for this review use down that is not live-plucked from the birds.
 Some brands have also committed to higher standards of animal welfare, certifying their down sources through the Responsible Down Standard, or their own program.